backengineering/CheckEvilSln/README.md

 # CheckEvilSln
-A simple python script to check evil visual studio project
+A simple python script to check evil Visual Studio project

 ## Background and purpose